MicrosoftDocs/ATADocs/ATPDocs/deploy/active-directory-federation-services.md

      IdentityDirectoryEvents | where Protocol == "Adcs"
      ```

      The results pane shows a list of events of failed and successful certificate issuance.
-Select a specific row to see additional details on the **Inspect Record** pane.
+Select a specific row to see additional details on the **Inspect record** pane.

      :::image type="content" source="../media/adfs-logon-advanced-hunting.png" alt-text="Screenshot of the results of an Active Directory Certificate Services logon advanced hunting query." lightbox="../media/adfs-logon-advanced-hunting.png":::